nostromo-1/robotic-car/README.md

 ## Software
 The robot runs on raspbian, I have tested it on the releases from mid 2016.
 It is programmed in C. It makes use of the pigpio library (http://abyz.co.uk/rpi/pigpio/) for GPIO access, allowing it to play sound and use PWM at the same time.
 It also needs the bluetooth and alsa libraries.
 The program avoids active loops in order to make a light use of CPU.
 Its CPU usage is about 7% (which is due to pigpio).
 It makes use of event loops and semaphores in order to avoid active loops.
-The display control code is included in the software for simplicity, it does not need any display driver library.
+The display control code is included in the software, it does not need any display driver library.

 The following packages need to be installed on plain raspbian lite (`sudo apt-get install`):
 * pigpio